-SUMMARY: The Coast Guard proposes establishing a temporary safety zone for the Town of Weymouth's Fourth of July Celebration Fireworks in Weymouth, Massachusetts currently scheduled to occur on June 30, 2007 with a rain date of July 1, 2007 temporarily closing all navigable waters of the Weymouth Fore River within a five hundred (500) yard radius of the fireworks launch barge located at approximate position 42°15.2 N, 070°56.7 W. The safety zone is needed to protect the maritime public from the potential hazards posed by a fireworks display.
-The safety zone will prohibit entry into or movement within this portion of the Weymouth Fore River during its effective period.
+SUMMARY: The Coast Guard proposes establishing a temporary safety zone for the Town of Marblehead Fourth of July Fireworks.
+This safety zone is necessary to protect the life and property of the maritime public from the potential hazards associated with a fireworks display.
+The safety zone would temporarily prohibit entry into or movement within this portion of Marblehead Harbor during the closure period.